-In November 2017, NERC issued its Eligible Customer Regulations, declaring that certain electricity customers could buy power directly from generation companies after being declared eligible by NERC.
+In November 2017, the Nigerian Energy Regulatory Commission (NERC) issued its Eligible Customer Regulations, declaring that certain electricity customers could buy power directly from generation companies after being declared eligible by NERC.
 These new arrangements are expected to open up the flow of money and electric power in the sector, which has recently been bogged down by monopoly service and inflexible contractual arrangements.

 New eligible customers – expected to be mostly large industrial and commercial customers – previously had been required to receive their power through distribution companies without the ability to choose supply or interconnect directly with generators.
 The regulation seeks to advance power and financial flows by giving eligible customers choice of supply and opportunity to interconnect directly with generators.